Prosperity Hubs: A Solution to the Migration Crisis

 The Scope of the Migrant Crisis

-To understand the importance and urgency of reducing migration, its important to first establish the context of just how intense Central American migration has been recently.
-According the IAD report, the number of Central American migrants has more than doubled from 2000 to 2017, going from 2.6 million to 4.3 million people.
+To understand the importance and urgency of reducing migration, it is important to first establish the context of just how intense Central American migration has been recently.
+According to a recent Inter-America Dialogue report, the number of Central American migrants has more than doubled from 2000 to 2017, going from 2.6 million to 4.3 million people.
 Moreover, a vast majority—80%—are making their way to the United States.
-This table from the IAD report of Central American migrants by country of origin and country of destination is illustrative:

 This massive movement of people has a negative effect on the countries from which they are fleeing, reducing both the labor and human capital available in those regions.
 It also puts a strain on American resources, which is why curbing migration from Central America has become a US foreign policy imperative.